Issue Reporting in Jira

 JiraAttachmentNew

-To protect your privacy, please use the link in the system-generated message to upload your debug or any screenshot with sensitive information to the private file attachment area.
-Link this upload to your Jira issue ticket so developers can locate the file.
+To protect your privacy, use the link in the system-generated message in your Jira ticket to upload sensitive information to the TrueNAS Private File Attachments area.
+Link your private upload ticket to your Jira issue ticket so developers can locate the file.
 Files uploaded to this service are only visible to project developers.

 Attaching Files to Existing Tickets